Telegram Channel Admin: Permissions Guide

 Changes take effect immediately.
 The former admin can still view channel content as a subscriber but can no longer perform any admin actions.

-For paid channels where team members rotate, this flexibility matters.
+For paid channels where team members rotate, this matters.
 You can temporarily grant someone posting rights during a launch week, then pull those permissions when the campaign ends.
-The subscriber list and payment enforcement (if you are using a Telegram payment bot) remain unaffected.
+Payment enforcement remains unaffected — if you are using a bot for access management, the bot’s permissions operate independently of your human admin roster.

 Common Telegram Channel Admin Mistakes

 Granting all permissions by default.
 When adding a new admin, Telegram pre-selects several permissions.
-Many creators just tap Done without reviewing.
-Always audit each toggle before confirming — especially Ban Users and Add New Admins.
+Many creators tap Done without reviewing.
+Always audit each toggle — especially Ban Users and Add New Admins.

 Not using a bot for access enforcement.
-Managing paid access manually means checking payments, generating invite links, tracking expiration dates, and kicking expired members yourself.
-With Telegram reaching over 1 billion monthly active users, paid channels are growing fast.
+Managing paid access manually means checking payments, generating invite links, tracking expiration dates, and removing expired members yourself.
+According to Recurly’s churn research, involuntary churn from failed payments accounts for 20-40% of all membership losses — a problem only automated enforcement can catch.
 Manual enforcement does not scale past a few dozen members.
-According to Recurly’s churn research, involuntary churn from failed payments accounts for 20-40% of all membership losses — a problem only automated enforcement can catch.

 Giving bots posting permissions.
 Unless a bot specifically needs to publish messages to your channel, keep Post Messages turned off.
 Access management bots like Paprika only need Invite Users via Link and Ban Users.